PrivacySmurf/terminal_timing/docs/architecture.md

   - `lastUpdated` – ISO 8601 string for latest update time
   - `dataQuality` – enum: `complete`, `partial`, `stale`

+### Data Quality

+Data quality is a first-class architectural concern for the pipeline.
+It exposes whether `chart-data.json` was produced from complete, partial, or stale input series so that both the frontend and operational tooling can respond appropriately.

+#### Required Series

+For the MVP Bitcoin phase pipeline, the scoring engine expects at least:

+- **BTC price** – BTC/USD price time series.
+- **LTH SOPR-like series** – long-term-holder realization / profit-taking proxy.
+- **LTH MVRV-like series** – long-term-holder valuation / unrealized-profit proxy.

+Future stories may add more inputs, but these three are the baseline required for computing a meaningful phase score.

+#### DataQuality States

+The `dataQuality` field in `chart-data.json` is an enum with three values:

+- `complete` – All required series are present and **fresh** relative to the configured freshness threshold.
+- `partial` – Some, but not all, required series are present or up-to-date in the recent lookback window.
+- `stale` – Data is older than the freshness threshold or entirely missing for the current window.

+#### Evaluation Rules (MVP)

+Implementation details can evolve, but the architectural contract for MVP is:

+1. Let `PhasePoint[]` represent the normalized internal time series used for scoring.
+2. Compute `latest_ts` as the maximum `timestamp` over all available `PhasePoint`s.
+3. Compare `latest_ts` to `now` using a configurable maximum age (e.g. 24 hours)
+   from configuration:
+   - If there are **no points**, or `now - latest_ts` exceeds the maximum age → `dataQuality = "stale"`.
+4. If data is not stale but the number of available points is less than the expected minimum for the lookback window (also configurable) → `dataQuality = "partial"`.
+5. Otherwise → `dataQuality = "complete"`.

+These rules are enforced in the pipeline by a dedicated evaluation function (`evaluate_data_quality`) so that both unit and integration tests can exercise `complete` / `partial` / `stale` scenarios deterministically.

+#### UX and Monitoring Implications

+- **Frontend / Notion copy**:
+  - When `dataQuality = "complete"`, the chart is presented as fully up-to-date.
+  - When `dataQuality = "partial"`, the chart remains visible but should be accompanied by a banner or copy explaining that some inputs are degraded and decisions should be made with extra caution.
+  - When `dataQuality = "stale"`, the chart should be visually de-emphasized and clearly labeled as historical only; users should be discouraged from making fresh timing decisions until data recovers.
+- **Monitoring**:
+  - Discord notifications (and later SMS/email during critical phase zones `<20` or `>80`) should include the current `dataQuality` value so on-call humans can see at a glance whether an automation failure is affecting decision quality.

 ### JSON Schema (chart-data.json)

 At the file level, the pipeline produces a JSON document with this structure: